Graylog2/documentation/pages/securing.rst

 Logging user activity
 =====================

-Graylog follows microservices architecture model where the user interface retrieves all data via a collection of REST APIs.
+Graylog follows client-server architecture model where the user interface retrieves all data via a collection of REST APIs.
 Thus logging relevant user activity is a simple matter of enabling built-in feature called RestAccessLogFilter.
 It catches all requests to REST APIs, and produces an access log augmented by user information.

 Configuring RestAccessLogFilter
 -------------------------------